The second phase of our mussel work focused on four major components:

 Our research has led to a process that enables DEI to produce significant numbers of mussels (tens of millions of animals) in a relatively short time (4-5 weeks), at a reasonable price.
-Using these new methods we successfully grew 7,000 pounds of mussel seed in 2019 which will result in 30,000 pounds of market size mussels in 2020.
 Plans are underway to transfer this technology to growers in 2021.

 Our research indicates that it isn’t necessary to store larvae as it is possible to produce high quality larvae almost year round through temperature manipulation.

 2) Testing different types of mussel settlement substrates in the hatchery and field.

 Mussels use byssal threads to anchor to substrates, which is why mussel farmers often grow them using suspension and ropes.
 DEI tested different types of rope, one from New Zealand specially designed for catching and growing mussels as well as lobster rope, to determine which is best to grow mussels on.

 Downeast Institute performed two trials in our Center for Shellfish Production and Research and at three mussel farms.
 Our results found that lobster ropes worked best to grow mussels.
 The New Zealand rope did not perform well in the field due to the large amount of surface area which becomes colonized by members of the fouling community.
 The results of the trials is good news for growers as the lobster ropes cost considerably less than the specialty mussel rope and also serves to repurpose lobster gear.

 3) Examining the effectiveness of “remote setting” technology.